EOFY 2020 considerations

 - Retiring Soon?
 If you are just about to retire, consider prolonging it until the new financial year if you can.
 That way any lump sums owing to you, such as annual or long service leave, will be taxed in the new financial year and likely at a lower rate.

 - Managing capital gains – By selling assets that trigger a capital loss, the loss can be used to offset capital gains realised this financial year.
 Before recommending this strategy, make sure they do not breach the ‘wash sale’ provisions and it should be appropriate to sell that asset.
 Another strategy to consider is deferring the sale of assets that would give rise to a capital gain until a future financial year.
 This defers paying capital gains tax (CGT).
 This could also reduce the CGT payable if your taxable income is sufficiently lower in the future financial year (e.g. you retire) and/or you qualify for the general 50% CGT discount by extending the period of ownership beyond 12 months.

-If you have any questions about the points raised, or if you would like us to review your circumstances or simply check that everything is on track, please don’t hesitate to contact us on 1300 354 355 to discuss these things in more detail.
+If you have any questions about the points raised, or if you would like us to review your circumstances or simply check that everything is on track, please don’t hesitate to contact us at 1300 354 355 to discuss these things in more detail.

 This information has been provided as general advice.
 We have not considered your financial circumstances, needs or objectives.
-You should consider the appropriateness of the advice and seek the assistance of an authorised financial adviser before making any decision regarding any strategies mentioned in this communication.
+You should consider the appropriateness of the advice and seek the assistance of an authorised financial advisor before making any decision regarding any strategies mentioned in this communication.